 by Paul Knepper

 When the University of Michigan fired head football coach Rich Rodriguez a few weeks ago there was a lot of talk about him not being a good fit for Ann Arbor.
-Boosters and alumni complained that he wasn’t a “Michigan Man.”
+Boosters and alumni complained he wasn’t a “Michigan Man.”

-What exactly is a “Michigan Man?”
+So what exactly is a “Michigan Man?”

 Since then, the term “Michigan Man” has generally been used to refer to somebody who played or coached at Michigan under Schembechler (who incidentally was born, raised and began his coaching career as an “Ohio Man”).
 The school’s fight song, Hail to the Victors, is somewhat vague on the subject, referring to Michigan men as simply “the leaders and best”.

 As a graduate of the University of Michigan, I have my own idea of what it means to be a “Michigan Man.”
-I believe that a Michigan Man or Woman is somebody who excels in their professional and personal life, is a leader in the community and represents the university with class and dignity.
+I believe a Michigan Man or Woman is somebody who excels in their professional and personal life, is a leader in the community and represents the university with class and dignity.

 Green Bay Packers cornerback Charles Woodson is a Michigan Man.

 I was the same year as Woodson at Michigan and watched him lead the Wolverines to the 1997 National Championship, while becoming the first predominantly defensive player to win the Heisman Trophy.
-Thirteen years later I can say unequivocally he is the greatest football player I’ve ever had the privilege of watching on a regular basis.
+Thirteen years later I can say unequivocally he’s the greatest football player I’ve ever had the privilege of watching on a regular basis.